JulianHayward/Azure-MG-Sub-Governance-Reporting/setup.md

 }
 ```

+### Workflow permissions

+In GitHub navigate to 'Settings'
+* Click on 'Actions'
+* Click on 'General'
+* Under 'Workflow permissions' select '__Read and write permissions__'
+* Click 'Save'

 ### Edit the workflow YAML file (AzGovViz YAML)

-In the folder `./github/workflows` edit the YAML file `AzGovViz.yml`
+* In the folder `./github/workflows` edit the YAML file `AzGovViz.yml`
-In the `env` section enter you Management Group ID
+* In the `env` section enter you Management Group ID
-If you want to continuously run AzGovViz then enable the `schedule` in the `on` section
+* If you want to continuously run AzGovViz then enable the `schedule` in the `on` section

 ### Run AzGovViz in GitHub Actions (AzGovViz YAML)

 In GitHub navigate to 'Actions'
-Click 'Enable GitHub Actions on this repository'
+* Click 'Enable GitHub Actions on this repository'
-Select the AzGovViz workflow
+* Select the AzGovViz workflow
-Click 'Run workflow'
+* Click 'Run workflow'

 ## AzGovViz OIDC YAML